-Sprint releases Q2 numbers, posts first subscriber gain in yearsAaron Baker - Editor-in-Chief
+Sprint releases Q2 numbers, posts first subscriber gain in yearsAaron Baker - Director, Content and Partnerships

 Sprint's third quarter numbers are in, and as I expected, they're much improved thanks to strong sales of the HTC EVO 4G and (oddly enough) the BlackBerry Curve 8530.
 The nation's third largest wireless carrier added 111,000 net postpaid subscribers to it's CDMA network and posted churn of 1.85 percent - the lowest in company history.
 The Sprint brand (encompassing Nextel and their prepaid entities) gained a total of 285,000 customers.
 Sprint launched 4G (WiMAX) in eight new markets during the quarter, with plans to cover 120 million people by the end of 2010.
 WiMAX rollouts are expected in Boston, New York, San Francisco, and Washington, DC by the end of the year.